 Q: What are the sleeping arrangements for the athlete?

-A: The athlete will sleep in yurts situated beside the Sisters High School Locker Rooms and Sisters Park and Recreation Locker Rooms.
+A: The athlete will sleep in yurts situated beside the Sisters Park and Recreation District building.
 Each yurt can hold up to 20 individuals.
 These yurts are made of thick vinyl walls with latching doors on either end.
 They are designed for firefighters and other emergency workers while working for extended periods of time at emergency locations.
 Campers should bring a warm sleeping bag and a bed roll or air mattress.

 Q: What skill/ability level must the athlete possess?